JvanKatwijk/dab-cmdline/README.md

 	  An additional file, dab-python.cpp, contains
 	  the sources for binding C and Python for this linbrary.

+Note that the basic idea of providing these example is to provide examples of how to use the library and/or the sources of the library.
+They are not intended to be full solutions, but merely to give some ideas of how to use the library.

+Feel free to adapt each (all) of these programs to your own ideas.
 =======================================================================

 The C (C++) example programs